lrtsuser/LRTS/artifact/README.md

 ### Collecting more builds for existing projects

-Scripts at this directory level are used for collecting pull-request build data (test report, code change, build metadata, build log) from Jenkins CI and Github for the listed project (See `const.py` for the project list, and see `run.sh` for more description).
+Scripts at this directory level are used for collecting pull-request build data (test report, code change, build metadata, build log) from Jenkins CI and Github for the listed project.
+See `const.py` for the project list, and see `run.sh` for more description.
 Before running the scripts, you need to add your github api tokens to `token_pool.py`.

-Then, run `./run.sh` to start collecting more PR builds.
+Then, run `./run.sh` to start collecting more PR builds (for starting, we can only include ACTIVEMQ and comment out other projects in `PROJECTS` in `const.py`).
 It will create these folders:
 - `metadata/` to store csv-formatted metadata of each collected PR build per project
 - `prdata/` to store per-PR metadata in JSON
 - `shadata/` to store code change info per build